Major Earthquake On Bay Area Fault Could Kill 800 People, USGS Predicts

 The U.S. Geological Survey released a report Wednesday predicting that there could be dire consequences if a major earthquake hits the second-largest fault in Northern California.

-The USGS simulated a 7.0 magnitude earthquake on the Hayward fault, which runs up and down the East Bay area through Berkeley, Oakland, Hayward, Fremont and Milpitas.
+The USGS simulated a 7.0 magnitude earthquake on the Hayward Fault, which runs up and down the East Bay Area through Berkeley, Oakland, Hayward, Fremont and Milpitas.
 The results show that an earthquake of that scale could kill up to 800 people and cause more than $100 billion in total damage.

-While most people know about the hazardous San Andreas Fault, many are not aware of the greater threat posed by the 52-mile Hayward fault, says USGS earthquake geologist emeritus David Schwartz.
+While most people know about the hazardous San Andreas Fault, many are not aware of the greater threat posed by the 52-mile Hayward Fault, says USGS earthquake geologist emeritus David Schwartz.

-"The Hayward fault is probably one of the most hazardous faults in the country, and the reason is that it passes through the most highly urbanized part of the Bay Area," he tells Here & Now's Eric Westervelt.
+"The Hayward Fault is probably one of the most hazardous faults in the country, and the reason is that it passes through the most highly urbanized part of the Bay Area," he tells Here & Now's Eric Westervelt.

 An earthquake of that intensity would directly hit the 2 million people who live on top of the fault, Schwartz says.
 The region's entire population of 7 million people would also be affected.
 Strong shaking could be felt as far as San Francisco, and there are projected aftershocks as far south as San Jose, the report says.